12 year old automobile fanatic in 1968 I spotted a Rover P6 on

 enthusiasm grew.
 This car was extraordinary, an "exotic" so to speak.

-In 1969 it happened ... the white 2000 TC was sold and SHE came – a ´brigade red´ 3500 V8 (see photo and Heritage Certificate), fitted with Rostyle wheels, wood rim steering wheel and rev counter.
+In 1969 it happened ... the white 2000 TC was sold and there SHE was – a ´brigade red´ 3500 V8 (see photo and Heritage Certificate), fitted with Rostyle wheels, wood rim steering wheel and rev counter.
 Looking at this marvellous Rover P6 I immediately fell in love with her.
 Fortunately, by chance, I got an invitation for a drive.
 An unforgetable experience!
 I remember exactly the smell of leather after opening the door.
 My ´chauffeur´ started the engine - and I was somehow electrified, my heart was thumping.
 Never before I had heard such a sound.
 Unbelievable!
 The drive came to an end too quickly, to my idea this trip should have continued for hours.
 The softness, the litheness, the gliding-along – I felt like I was under a spell.

 Since that day I have been a Rover P6 enthusiast.
 In the time afterwards I have had some occasions for trips in my "dream car", also with the successor, a new 1972 P6 3500 S ("davos white" - see photo).
-I enjoyed the excursions, inclusive a very fast "autobahn" trip to the international motor show "IAA" / Frankfurt.
+I enjoyed the excursions inclusive a very fast "autobahn" trip to the international motor show "IAA" / Frankfurt.

 I started to look for more